helenrgeorge/c-final/README.md

         static double[] noisydata = new double [100];
         static double noiseFactor = .07;

-        // create randome object and seed with 243
+        // create random object and seed with 243

         static Random randomNumbers = new Random(243);